sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 immediately obvious to me, so I'm hoping this is interesting enough to share!

 The rest of this blog post fills in the details needed for mathematically proving the above.
-We don't need any powerful mathematical tools here - because we restrict the scope of the problem, a familiarity with modular arithmetic will be enough.
+We don't need any powerful mathematical tools here - because we add so many restrictions on the problem, a familiarity with modular arithmetic will be enough.

-Note that `pahole` is another tool that developers can use to find structures that aren't as small as they could be.
-From what I can tell, it doesn't account for overly aligned members, although it might do things that Clang's static analyzer doesn't do.
-For the sake of time, I won't be looking too closely at its algorithm, maybe someone else can do that. 🙂
+Of course, I haven't done any math in a while, so my mathematical maturity is likely rusty and there may be errors.
+Please let me know if you find any. 🙂

 <table-of-contents></table-of-contents>